trco/django-bootstrap-modal-forms/README.rst

         ...
     ]

-3. Include Bootstrap, jQuery and ``jquery.bootstrap.modal.forms.js`` on every page where you would like to set up the AJAX driven Django forms in Bootstrap modal.

-IMPORTANT: Adjust Bootstrap and jQuery file paths to match yours, but include ``jquery.bootstrap.modal.forms.js`` exactly as in code bellow.
+3. Include Bootstrap, jQuery and ``jquery.bootstrap(5).modal.forms.js`` on every page where you would like to set up the AJAX driven Django forms in Bootstrap modal. **IMPORTANT:** Adjust Bootstrap and jQuery file paths to match yours, but include ``jquery.bootstrap.modal.forms.js`` exactly as in code bellow.

 .. code-block:: html+django